-The Committee is looking at civil legal assistance (Civil Legal Aid and Advice and Assistance for civil justice issues) and grant funding for advice organisations.
-The Committee has heard that there can be significant barriers to accessing civil legal assistance for some clients, and that the current rules around eligibility can exclude some types of action.
+The Committee considered civil legal assistance (Civil Legal Aid and Advice and Assistance for civil justice issues) and grant funding for advice organisations.
+Ahead of the inquiry, the Committee had heard that there can be significant barriers to accessing civil legal assistance for some clients, and that the current rules around eligibility can exclude some types of action.

-The Scottish Government has recently published a discussion paper on legal aid reform.
-This proposes a three-stage approach to reform:
+Before the inquiry began, the Scottish Government published a discussion paper on legal aid reform.
+This proposed a three-stage approach to reform:

-The Committee has launched its inquiry to find out what is working and not working within the current civil legal aid system and what changes could be made in the short and longer term to address access issues.
+The Committee wanted to find out what is working and not working within the current civil legal aid system and what changes could be made in the short and longer term to address access issues.

 The Committee ran a call for views in order to inform its inquiry.